MakeSchool-Tutorials/Tip-Calculator-Swift4/P3-UI-Layout/content.md

 ## Aspect Ratio

 Aspect ratio constraints are also available.
 You can set the height to be a ratio of the width or vice versa.
-This can be useful if you want to make sure the view is always a square (1:1 aspect ratio) or if you decide that the height will always be 1/2 of the width (1:2 aspect ratio.)
+This can be useful if you want to make sure the view is always a square (1:1 aspect ratio) or if you decide that the height will always be 1/2 of the width (1:2 aspect ratio).

 In the following example, we set the aspect ratio to (1:3) where the height is a third of the width: